Facebook campaign may herald deeper changes in Bhutan

 It is a change that goes to the far reaches of a kingdom roughly the size of Switzerland.

-In the south, lower-caste villagers with historical Hindu roots are suing their upper-caste neighbors for discrimination, saying it is illegal under the new constitution.
+In the south, lower-caste villagers with historical Hindu roots are suing their upper-caste neighbours for discrimination, saying it is illegal under the new constitution.
 Pommaret calls it "a landmark in Bhutan's history."

 In Thimphu, some 200 people carried out Bhutan's first-ever street protest in 2009 against the slow official reaction to the drowning of seven youngsters in a monsoon-swollen river.